FirstWiseman/saltychat-fivem-lua/README.md

 Join the [Discord](https://gaming.v10networks.com/Discord) of @v10networkscom and start with [Salty Chat](https://gaming.v10networks.com/SaltyChat)!

-Also checkout my [Discord](https://wise-scripts.vip/discord) for any questions about the Saltychat Lua Version or if you have found any Bugs.
+Also checkout my [Discord](https://wise-scripts.vip/discord) for any questions about the Saltychat Lua version.
 You can report bugs or make sugguestions via issues, or contribute via pull requests - we appreciate any contribution.

 # Setup Steps